 All products are:

-- Vegan friendly
+- Vegan and Family Friendly

 - Presented in handy resealable pouches

-- Available in 20g, 100g, 500g, 1kg and bulk supply.
+- All products are available in 20g, 100g, 500g, 1kg and bulk quantities

 Visit the NATIF website for full details on the health benefits of each product.